patrickfrey/mewa/website/content/about.md

  * Free procedures and functions
  * Polymorphism through interface inheritance
  * Generic programming (generic classes and functions)
- * Lambdas as argument of a generic class or function
+ * Lambdas as arguments of generic classes or functions
  * Exception handling with a fixed exception structure (an error code and an optional string)

 The example [language1](https://github.com/patrickfrey/mewa/blob/master/doc/example_language1.md) is built and run through some tests if you ```make test``` after the build.